lofi-nomi/ServerVeinMine/README.md

 # Server Side Vein Mine
 This is a fabric server mod to add vein mining.
 Fabric API is the only dependency.
-Compatible with 1.20.x
+Compatible with 1.21

-You can add blocks to the list with the command /config serverveinmine veinMineableBlocks add [block]
+To modify the acceptable blocks, you can edit serverveinmine.config.json you must reload the server.

-*Note*: You must use either quotes around the full block ID or just the name, e.g "minecraft:gravel" or gravel
+**Note** This is an alpha, I do not intend to move away of xapple's betterconfig, but this branch will be updated with new releases that aren't compatible until beterconfig is.